 Our board of directors has adopted a non-employee director compensation policy, which is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber non-employee directors.
-Effective June 21, 2018, upon the recommendation of our compensation committee, our board of directors amended the non-employee director compensation policy.
+In June 2019, upon the recommendation of our compensation committee, our board of directors amended the non-employee director compensation policy.
 Under the amended non-employee director compensation policy, our non-employee directors are compensated as follows:

-- Each non-employee director will receive an annual cash fee of \$40,000 (\$72,500 for the chairman of the board of directors). - Each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$9,000 (\$18,000 for the audit committee chairman). - Each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the compensation committee chairman). - Each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the nominating and corporate governance committee chairman). - Each non-employee director who is a member of the research and development committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the research and development committee chairman). - · Each new non-employee director will receive an initial grant of a stock option under our 2015 Plan to purchase 15,000 shares of common stock upon his or her initial election to our board of directors. - Each non-employee director will receive an annual grant of a stock option under our 2015 Plan to purchase 7,500 shares of common stock on the date of the first meeting of our board of directors held after each annual meeting of our stockholders
+- Each non-employee director will receive an annual cash fee of \$40,000 (\$72,500 for the chairman of the board of directors). - Each non-employee director who is a member of the audit committee will receive an additional annual cash fee of \$9,000 (\$18,000 for the audit committee chairman). - Each non-employee director who is a member of the compensation committee will receive an additional annual cash fee of \$7,500 (\$15,000 for the compensation committee chairman). - Each non-employee director who is a member of the nominating and corporate governance committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the nominating and corporate governance committee chairman). - Each non-employee director who is a member of the research and development committee will receive an additional annual cash fee of \$5,000 (\$10,000 for the research and development committee chairman). - Each new non-employee director will receive an initial grant of a stock option to purchase 9,750 shares of common stock and 2,625 RSUs, each under the 2015 Plan, upon his or her initial election to our board of directors. - Each continuing non-employee director will receive an annual grant of a stock option to purchase 4,875 shares of common stock and 1,312 RSUs, each under the 2015 Plan, on the date of the first meeting of our board of directors held after each annual meeting of our stockholders.